makersmakingchange/Willow-Joystick/README.md

 The Willow Joystick is open assistive technology (OpenAT).
 Under the terms of the open source licenses, the device may be built, used, and improved upon by anyone.

-The overall cost of materials is yet to be determined, but the goal is to keep it below the price of the LipSync (plus $8 for component shipping).
+The overall cost of materials is $135.24 CAD

 <img src="Photos/Willow_Joystick.png" width="500" alt="Willow joystick.">